icarcal/ebay-notifier/README.md

 After that, the API will be available at [http://localhost:3001](http://localhost:3001) and the web interface will be available at [http://localhost:3000](http://localhost:3000)

+PS.: For any reason the `MongoDB` container is taking way too long to start, if that happens, please restart the `ebay-notifier-node-back-end` container

 ## Postman

 If you want to test the backend via postman, get the collection [here](https://raw.githubusercontent.com/icarcal/ebay-notifier/master/ebay-notifier.postman_collection)